 - The F2 key can be used only on one cell, not the entire worksheet or workbook.

 This article shows how simple it is to refresh formulas in Excel.
 Once more, when working with huge files that include several formulas, the manual computation method is quite useful.
 Using manual computation will help to increase the efficiency of your Excel files.
 In the end, this could increase effectiveness and accuracy.
 If you still facing any problems with these steps, please let us know through the comment section.
 Our team is waiting to answer all the queries you have.
-Do you often face similar types of problems in excel?
-Visit our website Exceldemy for all types of excel related problem solutions.

 - [Fixed!]
-SUM Formula Not Working in Excel (8 Reasons with Solutions)
+SUM Formula Not Working in Excel

 - [Fixed!]
-Formula Not Working and Showing as Text in Excel
+Formula Not Working in Excel and Showing as Text